 You may be able to claim both the R&D loss tax credit and the R&D tax credit.
-Note that the R&D loss tax credit is currently under review by the Government.
-Further information on this review will be added to this guidance as it becomes available.

 Example: Company eligible for both R&D loss tax credit and R&D tax credit

 Taranaki Seismic Sensors Limited (TSSL) is a NZ resident start-up company in year 2 of its operations.
 It does not derive exempt income and has no outstanding tax to pay.